Aeroelastic instability of cantilevered flexible plates in uniform flow: Abstract

 \section{Abstract}

-The flutter instability of a flexible plate immersed in an axial flow is experimentally investigated.
-This instability is similar to flag flutter and results from the competition between destabilizing pressure forces and stabilizing bending stiffness.
-The instability threshold is measured as a function of the experimental parameters (plate size and aspect ratio) and compared to different theoretical predictions.
+We address the flutter instability of a flexible plate immersed in an axial flow.
+This instability is similar to flag flutter and results from the competition between destabilising pressure forces and stabilising bending stiffness.
+In previous experimental studies, the plates have always appeared much more stable than the predictions of two-dimensional models.
+This discrepancy is discussed and clarified in this paper by examining experimentally and theoretically the effect of the plate aspect ratio on the instability threshold.
+We show that the two-dimensional limit cannot be achieved experimentally because hysteretical behaviour and three-dimensional effects appear for plates of large aspect ratio.
+The nature of the instability bifurcation (sub- or supercritical) is also discussed in the light of recent numerical results.